 The speed of your recovery depends in part on the type of uveitis you have and the severity of your symptoms.
 Uveitis that affects the back of your eye (choroiditis) tends to heal more slowly than uveitis in the front of the eye (iritis).
 Severe inflammation takes longer to clear up than mild inflammation does.

 Uveitis can return.
-Contact us at Retina Specialists of Tampa to make an appointment with your doctor if any of your symptoms reappear after successful treatment.
+Contact Retina Specialists of Tampa to request an appointment at one of our offices in Wesley Chapel, Tampa, or Lakeland if any of your symptoms reappear after successful treatment.